“The benefits of internal mobility has come up in many conversations I’ve had recently.

 By 2016, publications like Forbes were proponents of job-hopping with article titles like “Millennials, Stop Apologising For Job-Hopping”.
 In 2017, the BBC featured a report on how the average UK worker will change employer every five years.

 Employers began to see job hopping as normal.
-Instead of looking at tools like internal mobility to improve high turnover, they accepted this movement as a fact of doing business.
+Instead of helping to enable internal mobility to improve high turnover, they accepted talent mobility as a fact of doing business.